-1. Current certification in Advanced Cardiac Life Support (ACLS); and
+1. An Advanced Cardiac Life Support (ACLS) course; or

-2. Completion during the past five (5) years of a minimum of fifteen (15) hours of other board-approved continuing education pertaining to airway management in sedated patients.
+2. A minimum of fifteen (15) hours of other board-approved continuing education pertaining to medical emergencies, anesthesia complications, or patient management while under sedation.

 3. Additional hours, not to exceed five (5), acquired beyond the required number may be carried forward into the renewal cycle.